More Common Law materials.

 law.

-Nothing is more important, in the
+Nothing is more important, in the administration of justice, than

-in judicial investigations improper evidence is admitted, and proper
+judicial investigations improper evidence is admitted, and proper

 evidence is rejected, there can be no security.
 The system of common